-Tjibbe Douma has joined the Amsterdam office of intellectual property and technology and life sciences practice of Dentons.
-A former senior associate at De Brauw Blackstone Westbroek, Douma joins Dentons Broekel as partner.
+Tjibbe Douma has joined the Amsterdam office of intellectual property, technology and life sciences practice Dentons Broekel.
+A former senior associate at De Brauw Blackstone Westbroek, Douma joins Dentons as partner.

 5 February 2019 by Mathieu Klos